I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddmmc/ns-ntddmmc-_feature_data_dvd_plus_rw.md

 `Reserved03`

-`Reserved1`

-Reserved.

-`Write`

-Indicates, when set to 1, that the device can do background formatting of DVD+RW discs according to <i>DVD+RW 4.7 Gbytes Basic Format Specifications</i>, and can write to discs that have been formatted in this manner.

 ## Remarks
 This structure holds data for the feature named "DVD+RW" by the <i>SCSI Multimedia - 4 (MMC-4) </i>specification.
 Devices that support this feature can read a recorded DVD+RW disc that is formatted according to the <i>DVD+RW 4.7 Gbytes Basic Format Specification. </i>